-What’s Up With Libido and Perimenopause?
+What’s Up With Libido in Perimenopause and Menopause?

 Your body is a product of tens of thousands of years of evolutionary fine-tuning.

 You are who you are today thanks to our collective ability to adapt to changing environments in ways that increase our chances of survival and reproduction.

 And what has this got to do with libido and midlife change?

 During perimenopause and menopause our bodies are guided by ancient wisdom, not the collective expectations of Generation-Xers!

 When you think about how women’s lives have transformed over the last century, it’s no surprise that our bodies are still playing catch-up.

 We expect our bodies to respond to our very modern demands, yet evolutionary adaptation cannot possibly work at the speed of societal changes over recent decades.